Osprey Academy - Customer Support & Training

 The Lexis Forms drop-down list contains all forms available from Lexis Nexis.
 The form IDs are present, however many of them are prefaced with initials which denote the originator of the forms (Land Registry, Law Society, etc).

-To open the Find panel, whilst this document is open in front of you, hold down the CTRL key on your keyboard and press F to bring up the Find window.
+To open the Find panel, whilst the document How to search the PDF > is open in front of you, hold down the CTRL key on your keyboard and press F to bring up the Find window.

 Enter the ID of the form you wish to search for.
 In this example, we will search for the Law Society form CON29DW – Drainage & Water Searches.